resolvetechnologies/app/README.md

 ## Products

-To have access to any of or products you need to be a holder of REMEDY token, or subscribe to the product by paying with REMEDY token or with Stablecoin.
+To have access to any of our products you need to be a holder of REMEDY token, or subscribe to the product by paying with REMEDY token or with Stablecoin.

 ### 1. Freelancer Marketplace